pola-rs/polars-book/user_guide/src/quickstart/quickexploration.md

 Additional information

-- Link to Series in the Reference guide: [link](https://pola-rs.github.io/polars/py-polars/html/reference/series/index.html)
+- Link to `Series` in the Reference guide: [link](https://pola-rs.github.io/polars/py-polars/html/reference/series/index.html)
-- Link to DataFrames in the Reference guide: [link](https://pola-rs.github.io/polars/py-polars/html/reference/dataframe/index.html)
+- Link to `DataFrames` in the Reference guide: [link](https://pola-rs.github.io/polars/py-polars/html/reference/dataframe/index.html)

 ### From files

 In Polars we can also read files and create a `DataFrame`.
-In the following examples we write the output of the `DataFrame` from the previous part to a specific file type.
+In the following examples we write the output of the `DataFrame` from the previous part to a specific file type (`csv`, `json` and `parquet`).
 After that we will read it and print the output for inspection.

 #### csv